 …..They lay naked upon chamomile-scented satin sheets, in a room with a marble fireplace, French doors opening to a balcony that overlooked the distant Pacific.
 Because he and Erica had made a kind of full-throttled reckless love for the last forty-five minutes, Bobby felt mellow to his toes.

 …..“I heard you,” he said, safely cocooned in the darkness behind his eyelids.
 “You want me to kill Elliot.”

 Local San Diego teaching pro Bobby Leland gives tennis lessons to bored, rich housewives.
 But his idyllic reality takes a sudden spin toward the surreal when Erica—Bobby’s bored, rich and occasionally frivolous lover—offers him fifty thousand dollars to kill her husband, Elliot.
 And Erica has her reasons.

 When Elliot’s secret life surfaces, people begin to die.
 The cops peg Bobby as a prime suspect and the feds want him as bait.
 Malicious influences are at play and Bobby feels the squeeze.
 Fleeing to Mexico may not be the brightest idea he’s ever had, but last chances and bright ideas seldom mix in Bobby’s world.
 Buena suerte, gringo tonto.

 About the Author

 Dave Workman and his wife—author Eileen Workman—live in Northern California with an old dog and a nefarious cat.
 He spends his time pondering, writing, cycling, walking the dog and avoiding the cat.
 On The Edge is his second novel.
-His next book, Like A California Dream, is scheduled for publication next year.
+His meta collection, Surreality, is scheduled for imminent release.
+His next novel, Like A California Dream, is scheduled for publication next year.